American Utopia

-American Utopia is the eighth studio album by Scottish-American rock musician David Byrne, released on March 9, 2018 through Todo Mundo and Nonesuch Records.
-The release is his first solo studio album since 2004's Grown Backwards, and serves as a musical component of a larger multimedia project titled Reasons to Be Cheerful, which attempts to spread positivity.
+American Utopia is the eighth studio album by American rock musician David Byrne, released on March 9, 2018, through Todo Mundo and Nonesuch Records.
+Although the album is credited solely to David Byrne, longtime collaborator Brian Eno wrote 8 of the 10 songs, and played on four of them.
+This release is Byrne's first solo-credited studio album since 2004's Grown Backwards, and serves as a musical component of a larger multimedia project titled Reasons to Be Cheerful, which attempts to spread positivity.
 Byrne announced the album and released its lead single, "Everybody's Coming to My House", on January 8, 2018.
 A second single, "This Is That", was released on January 31.

 Recording and release

 The album is part of a larger multimedia project titled Reasons to Be Cheerful which aims to give reasons for being happy and optimistic in spite of political strife and environmental problems.
 The title is derived from the Ian Dury song "Reasons to Be Cheerful, Part 3".

 Reception

 Critical reception

 American Utopia received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 72 based on 32 reviews, indicating "generally favorable reviews".
 The Arts Desks Howard Male gave the album a positive review calling it a "a muscular and quirky return to form".
 Erik Adams of The A.V.
 Club gave the album a B, calling the album an uneven "mixed bag" but praising the album's themes.